Press Release: New York Now: After Dark

 Gottscho

-Museum of the City of New York Announces Co-Curator Marina Chao for New York: After Dark and Open Call for Submissions
+A City After Hours: Museum of the City of New York Announces Artists for New York Now: After Dark

 Scheduled to open to the public on November 20, 2026, New York Now: After Dark will explore the vibrant and multifaceted nightlife of New York City through the lens of contemporary photography.
-Chao will co-curate this exhibition alongside Sean Corcoran, the Museum’s Senior Curator of Prints and Photography.
+The exhibition is co-curated by Marina Chao and Sean Corcoran, the Museum’s Senior Curator of Prints and Photography.

 New York Now: After Dark will delve into what nightfall means to New Yorkers.
 Once the sun goes down on the five boroughs, the city transforms into a realm of possibility, mystery, and freedom, where inhibitions wane and ambitions grow.
 For some, the night is a time for work and commerce, while for others, it offers a chance for leisure, entertainment, and social gatherings.
 These contrasting worlds collide in a unique, electric energy that defines New York City after dark.

-"We are thrilled to welcome Marina Chao to the curatorial team for our next triennial," said Stephanie Hill Wilchfort, Ronay Menschel Director and President of the Museum of the City of New York.
-"Her curatorial vision and depth of experience in contemporary photography will be instrumental in shaping an exhibition that captures the ever-evolving spirit of New York after dark—its energy, diversity, and complexity."
+"We are excited to present this remarkable group of artists in New York Now: After Dark," said Stephanie Hill Wilchfort, Ronay Menschel Director and President of the Museum of the City of New York.
+"Together, their work captures the ever-evolving spirit of New York after dark—its energy, diversity, and complexity—and offers a compelling portrait of the city at night."

 New York Now: After Dark is the second installment of the New York Now series, which began with New York Now: Home in 2023.
 The inaugural show featured the lens-based work of 33 artists, including Xyza Cruz Bacani, Roy Baizan, Laylah Amatullah Barrayn, Cinthya Santos Briones, Alan Chin, Jamel Shabazz, Laila Annemarie Stevens, Nolan Ryan Trowe, Elias Williams, and many others.